Board of Trustees

 - Pamela Wright, founder, owner and CEO of Wright Travel (Retired)

 The University Faculty Senate chose Dr. Tony Johnston, a professor in the School of Agriculture in the College of Basic and Applied Sciences, to be the first faculty trustee of the Board.
-The Board will determine a process for the selection of a student trustee.
+Upon the Board's determination of the process for the selection of a student trustee, Ms. Lindsey Pierce Weaver, was chosen as the first student trustee of the Board.
+Ms. Weaver graduated from MTSU in 2016 and is pursuing her Master's in Administration and Supervision, with a concentrate in Higher Education. .

 The appointees will undergo orientation and professional development delivered by the Tennessee Higher Education Commission, then the board will assume responsibility upon the first called meeting by the governor.